 Cotton Ball Truffula Trees

-Nothing captures the floof of the truffula trees better than a standard cotton ball, so round up a bunch for this clever project.
+Nothing captures the fluff of the truffula trees better than a standard cotton ball, so round up a bunch for this clever project.
 This tutorial uses watercolor paint to color each treetop, but you can try sidewalk chalk for a more pastel (and potentially less messy) experience.
-These work great as cake toppers for a Seuss-themed kids' birthday.
+These truffula trees work great as cake toppers for a Seuss-themed kids' birthday.

 08 of 15

-Recreate the Iconic Dr. Seuss red-and-white striped hat with a recycled cardboard tube and a few lengths of yarn.
-This craft is absolutely wearable too, so it’s the perfect DIY for Book Day at school or even an accessory for a simple Halloween costume.Continue to 9 of 15 below.
+Recreate the iconic Dr. Seuss red-and-white striped hat with a recycled cardboard tube and a few lengths of yarn.
+This craft is absolutely wearable too if you want to dress like the Cat in the Hat.
+Simply glue the hat to a headband or length of elastic that fits the wearer's head.Continue to 9 of 15 below.

 09 of 15